-A Greener City
+A Green Liveable City

 Colonel Light was quite the ‘green thumb’, surrounding the city with beautiful parklands.
 The European cities he was used to were grey and polluted so he planned for natural vegetation to create fresh, clean air.